wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 ## Next Steps

 Hopefully now you have a basic understanding of what a drone is and how they are controlled, the function and purpose of an autopilot, as well as how ROS functions can be used.
-If you want some early hands on experience with ROS before delving further into Starling, we highly recommend the [offical ros2 tutorials](https://docs.ros.org/en/foxy/Tutorials.html).
+If you want some early hands on experience with ROS before delving further into drone work, we highly recommend the [offical ros2 tutorials](https://docs.ros.org/en/humble/Tutorials.html).

-We have one more theory topic before you can start creating your own Starling projects, where we will be discussing how Starling uses and encapsulates ROS functionality.
+Just to introduce it here, whilst we now have the ability to interface and send data and commands to the drone.
+We probably need a lot of the higher level functionality in order to properly fly the drone.
+That is where frameworks such as [Aerostack2](https://aerostack2.github.io/) come into play.
+We will discuss this in the followin tutorials.